Sir Francis Bernard, 1st Baronet: Early life

 Bernard was born in Brightwell-cum-Sotwell, (then in Berkshire, but part of Oxfordshire since 1974), England to the Rev. Francis and Margery (Winslowe) Bernard and was christened on 12 July 1712.
 His father died three years later.
 His mother remarried, but died of smallpox in 1718.
 He was thereafter probably raised by an aunt for several years since his stepfather was forced by a failed courtship to flee to Holland.
 His stepfather, Anthony Alsop, returned to Berkshire a few years later, and continued to play a role in the boy's upbringing.

-Bernard's formal education began at Westminster in 1725, and he then spent seven years at Oxford, where Christ Church granted him a Master of Arts in 1736.
+Bernard's formal education began at Westminster School in 1725, and he then spent seven years at Oxford, where Christ Church granted him a Master of Arts in 1736.
 He read law at the Middle Temple and was called to the bar in 1737, after only four years (instead of the typical seven) of study.
 He settled in Lincoln, where he practised law and took on a variety of municipal posts.
 Among his neighbours in Lincoln were the Pownalls, who had one son (John) serving in the Colonial Office, and another, Thomas, who went to the North American colonies in 1753 and was appointed governor of the Province of Massachusetts Bay in 1757.

 Bernard married Amelia Offley, daughter of the sheriff of Derbyshire, in December 1741, and the couple raised a large family: by 1757 the couple had eight living children.
 Because his prospects for further income to support this large family were unlikely in Lincoln, he apparently decided to seek a posting in the colonies.
 John Adams later described Bernard as "avaricious to a most infamous degree; needy at the same time, having a numerous family to provide for".